russellbanks/Komac/README.md

 | Progress bar & ETA while downloading     |     ✅     |      ❌      |                                  ❌                                  |
 | Language                                 | Kotlin/JVM |      C#      |                              PowerShell                              |

-[^1]: If all installers have the same value, it is put at the root of the manifest to reduce redundancy.
+[^1]: If all installers have the same value, that value is put at the root of the manifest to reduce redundancy.
-[^2]: The logic for this was contributed by me :) Check [issues](https://github.com/Trenly/winget-pkgs/issues?q%253Dauthor%253Arussellbanks) that I've opened to request this feature for YamlCreate.
+[^2]: The logic for this was contributed by me :) Check [issues](https://github.com/Trenly/winget-pkgs/issues?q=is:issue+author:russellbanks) that I've opened to request this feature for YamlCreate.

 ## How can I support Komac? ❤️